Koenkk/zigbee2mqtt.io/docs/guide/usage/integrations/home_assistant.md

         state_value_template: '{{ value_json.state_right }}'
 ```
 ### Changing device properties
-As an advanced example to show changing any MQTT property can be overriden, the following configuration changes the `suggested_area` property of the `device`.
+As an advanced example to show changing any MQTT property can be overridden, the following configuration changes the `suggested_area` property of the `device`.
 The example shows that you can just copy the given MQTT discovery hierarchy underneath the `homeassistant` property (given that `suggested_area` is underneath the `device` property).
 Please note, that other `device` properties are possibly set by Zigbee2MQTT (e.g. `manufacturer`).

 This example changes the [light's device's `suggested area` discovery property](https://www.home-assistant.io/integrations/light.mqtt/#device) to "Living Room":